 Use & Disclosure of Patient Information

-The practice staff will use and disclose your information for purposes such as:
+The practice staff will use and disclose your personal information for purposes such as:

 • Treating you by providing services to you, including producing and managing medical imaging reports and appropriate testing;